-In New Zealand, the principal forms of business organisations are:
+In New Zealand, the principal forms of incorporated business organisations are the following.

-(all of which are bodies corporate, ie, separate legal persons from their owners);
+Bodies corporate – ie, separate legal persons from their owners:

 Individuals may also carry on business in their own name (without forming a separate entity or structure), in which case they are commonly referred to as sole traders.